joshcanhelp/josh-to-11/input/symlinked/posts/2023-03-26-mental-boardroom.md

 ---
-title: "An Open Letter to My Mental Boardroom"
+title: An Open Letter to My Mental Boardroom
-tags: ["Personal Development"]
-excerpt: "A note to all the people that help make me better everyday."
+excerpt: A note to all the people that help make me better everyday.
+tags:
+  - Personal Development
 featured_img: /_images/icons/heart.png
 ---